volkanagun/SentencePartitioning/README.md

 ```

 Inference of sentences for SyllableLM is also similar.
 Along with sentence splitting, token split can be obtained by the tokenSplit method of AbstractLM class.
 This methods creates candidate partitions for each token without using the context.
+The number of most likely splits can be determined by lmTopSplit in parameters.
+In this example this is set to 3.
+Note that for longer sequences, the chance of having large number of splits is high.
+So, this number must be set properly.

 ```scala
  def exampleToken(): Unit = {